 Grocery Outlet (GO)

-Grocery Outlet is in for a bumpy ride.
-Its weak sales growth and low returns on capital show it struggled to generate demand and profits.― StockStory Analyst Team
+Grocery Outlet is up against the odds.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
+StockStory Analyst Team

 2. Summary